-Christianity is the religion that restores us to right standing with God
+Christianity is the religion that restores believers to right standing with the one and only true God

 Christianity is the religion based on the teachings and the person of Jesus, the Messiah, or Jesus of Nazareth.
 Jesus, the son of God, is the Messiah which Jews are waiting for but don’t accept.
 The eyes and the hearts of Jews have been blinded, Romans 11:25, as God uses the 2,000-year time period we are now in, called the Church age, to bring out a people from among the Gentiles who are called Christians.

 Messiah was the title given in the Old Testament to the one who would come from God to save his people.
 This is referred to as salvation.
 This salvation had to do with restoring the Jewish people to their original relationship to God which they lost thru years of disobedience and idol worship.
 This salvation also serves as the basis of Christianity.

 Christianity Returns It’s Followers to the Relationship that God Originally Intended for Mankind